 Of course, alternate picking isn’t always the way to go about playing a piece.
 Sometimes, it will make sense to go down-up-up-down when playing a lick or a riff.
 Deciding how to pick usually requires a bit of foresight and knowledge of the song you’re playing.

 In extremely speedy cases, sweep picking might be required.
 This is when you ‘sweep’ with the pick across the strings to play separate notes at super-speed.
-This is used by people like Yngwie Malmsteen, and is a great way of practising your arpeggios and/or making teenage boys’ jaws drop.
+This is used by people like Yngwie Malmsteen, and is a great way of practicing your arpeggios and/or making teenage boys’ jaws drop.

 There is a technique called ‘hybrid picking’, which involves a combination of using your pick and your remaining three fingers.
 It’s been used by the likes of Glen Campbell, John Butler, and Buckethead, and it allows you to hold onto your pick whilst playing passages that require finger-style playing.

 Although they’re not technically essential for guitar playing, picks are highly recommended when you’re leaning towards the rockier genres.
 Now you know how to hold a guitar pick, your lead and rhythm playing will be clear, loud and comfortable.

 One of the most important things is to be in control, so it’s important to hold your pick quite far down, leaving only the point showing.
 This is particularly relevant in lead guitar playing, but also when you’re strumming, so that it doesn’t go flying out of your hand!